 Among the other tips for a successful marriage, this tip is the most ignored and overlooked by couples, especially those who have been married for a while.
 It does not matter what a couple does on their date night.
 Simply having a night when they spend their time just with each other strengthens the bond and maintains it over time.
-When you have date night, you should turn your phones off and put them away so you are free of distractions.
+When you have a date night, you should turn your phones off and put them away so you are free of distractions.
 Watch a movie at home with popcorn or go hiking or rollerblading together.
 Change it up often and be helpful and positive for one another.

 9. Add romance

 Romantic acts can be many – try giving her a flower someday or place a love note in his briefcase or backpack.
 Surprise him with his favorite meal, or watch the sunset together.
-There is no shortage of ideas; and you’ll be amazed at how far a little romance goes toward strengthening
+There is no shortage of ideas, and you’ll be amazed at how far a little romance goes toward strengthening

 10. Keep intimacy alive

 Sex is very important to a healthy marriage.
 Sex should be regular, and therapists suggest doing it even when you’re not in the mood!
-We suggest keeping it interesting by talking about what pleases you, and adding any fantasy role playing, positions, or bedroom props you may want to introduce to keep it exciting.
+We suggest keeping it interesting by talking about what pleases you and adding any fantasy role-playing, positions, or bedroom props you may want to introduce to keep it exciting.

 “A compliment a day keeps the divorce attorney away.”
 Acknowledging your partner’s positive attributes every day, and paying compliments, will go a long way in your relationships.
 Stay positive, and keep track of what your spouse does well.
 When the going gets rough and his not-so-great attributes come forward, rather than focusing on the negative, try switching gears, and point out the positive stuff instead.